Jake Paul boxing record: All opponents & fight results so far

-YouTube star Jake Paul has made it his mission to become a pro boxer, and he’s already racked up a few wins.
+YouTuber Jake Paul shocked fans when he decided to become a pro boxer, and he’s proven himself with a few wins already.
 Here’s ‘The Problem Child’s’ boxing record and a list of everyone he’s fought thus far.

 Here’s a comprehensive list of everyone Jake has boxed thus far, including opponents he almost faced off with but didn’t get the chance to meet in the ring, and his comprehensive boxing record.